mprakhar/DSM2DTM/README.md

 https://www.isprs-ann-photogramm-remote-sens-spatial-inf-sci.net/II-3-W4/165/2015/isprsannals-II-3-W4-165-2015.pdf
 This code is a modification of Perko et al (2015) to suit coarse resolution DSM e.g. ASTER, AW3D30.

-B) This runs on Python 2.7
+B) This runs on Python 2.7.
+Also download get_DSM.py and classDSM.py in the same folder.
+Make that folder as the active folder.

 C) To run, type in terminal: